A closer look at the vaccines Canada is betting on to stem the spread of COVID-19

 Doses reserved: Up to 72 million (enough to vaccinate up to 36 million people)

 Where it's at: Sanofi and GSK announced the start of a Phase 1/2 clinical trial on Sept.
-3 involving 440 healthy adults at 11 sites across the U.S. They expect to get results in early December 2020.
+3 involving 440 healthy adults at 11 sites across the U.S. However, on Dec.
+11, the company said the vaccine would be delayed until late 2021 due to "insufficient" immune response in people over 60.
+That was partly due to them receiving a lower dose than intended.
+The company is planning to start a new early-stage trial in February.
 Sanofi says some research, development and clinical manufacturing of the vaccine will take place in Toronto.